dpawlows/ozone/docs/gettingstarted.rst

 (see the :ref:`#PHOTODATA <photodata>` input) in which the first two columns are wavelength (nm) and irradiance (:math:`W/m^2/nm`) respectively.
-EOM uses set bins and will integrate those specified in the input file to fit with what is used in the code.
+EOM uses specific wavelength bins and will integrate those specified in the input file to fit with what is used in the code.